SlimeKnights/slimeknights.github.io/docs/json/conditions.md

 ---
 layout: page
 title: Conditions
+description: Forge defines the ability for many different JSON to be conditionally loaded.
+This includes most notably recipes, along with many Tinkers' Construct serializers as well.
+This page covers condition formats used in SlimeKnights mods.
 ---

-Forge defines the ability for many different JSON to be conditionally loaded.
-This includes most notably recipes, along with many Tinkers' Construct serializers as well.
+{{page.description}}

 {% include toc.html %}